 Masaaki Imai CEO of Kaizen Institute also says that Kaizen means Continuous Improvement.

-Many organizations practice kaizen and that is good, especially when kaizen is practiced on a daily basis.
-But sometimes the scale of problems and the complexity of solutions become unwieldly to manage.
+Many organizations practice kaizen and that is good, especially when kaizen is practiced daily.
+But sometimes the scale of problems and the complexity of solutions become unwieldy to manage.
 Let’s have a quick look at the 4 types of kaizen events as a method of more effectively managing them and simultaneously sharpening the saw of your CI efforts.
-Imagine if each person could save just 2 seconds a day by removing waste from process what impacts that would have on both internal and external customers!
+Imagine if each person could save just 2 seconds a day by removing waste from the process. what impacts that would have on both internal and external customers!

 Type 2 Kaizen- “The Simple Solution”